ysyk2021/how-to-develop-emotional-intelligence-and-improve-your-workplace-relationships/src/chapter-2-3.md

-# Examples of Successful Emotional Intelligence Strategies in Practice

 In this chapter, we will explore real-life examples of individuals and organizations implementing effective emotional intelligence strategies in the workplace.
 These success stories will inspire and guide you in developing your emotional intelligence skills to improve your workplace relationships.